3 Best Ways to Backup your iPhone Messages

 How to backup text messages on iPhone

-There are 2 types of backups covered in this article.
+This article covers 2 types of backups.
 Make sure you know the difference!

-• Selective Backup: a backup of files which you control.
-Choose what you wish to backup from iPhone to computer and have complete access to it once it is saved.
+• Selective Backup: Choose what you want to save from your iPhone to your computer, and have complete access to your backup.

-Your exported conversations are available locally on your computer, so you can access, share and print them without having to restore a backup to your iPhone.
+Your messages are saved on your computer, so you can easily access, share, or print them without needing to restore your entire iPhone backup.

 TouchCopy performs this type of backup.

-• Locked Backup: a backup of a large group of files which are stored in a locked file.
-This type of backup can be used to restore its information to a device.
+• Locked Backup: A backup of a large group of files which are stored in a locked file.
+This backup can be used to restore your data on a device.

-Unlike iTunes/iCloud locked backups, TouchCopy allows you to select exactly what you want to backup, and ensures that you can access and view them on your computer once they are saved!
+Unlike iTunes/Apple Devices or iCloud locked backups, TouchCopy lets you choose exactly what to back up.
+It also ensures that you can access and view them on your computer once they are saved!

 Selecting messages in TouchCopy: